laristra/cinch-utils/README.md

 * Doxygen (Version 1.8)
 * C++ Compiler (gcc 4.8, Intel 14)

+# Getting the Code

+Cinch-utils uses git submodules, so it must be checked out recursively:

+    % git clone --recursive git@server:repo/cinch-utils.git

+If you are using the main bitbucket site, use this:

+    % git clone --recursive git@bitbucket.org:tuxfan/cinch-utils.git

+If you are using the gitlab mirror at LANL, use this:

+    % git clone --recursive git@gitlab.lanl.gov:csse/cinch-utils.git

 # Installation

 To begin, configure Cinch-Utils with the path to the desired installation